chevereto/v4-docs/api/api-v1.md

 # 🖼 API Version 1

-Chevereto API v1 allows to upload pictures as guest to your Chevereto powered website.
+💡 Chevereto API V1 was introduced in Chevereto V2 and it allows to upload pictures as guest to a Chevereto website.

-API v1 do not rate limit.
-You should use this API for your own applications or systems, this API is **not intended for public usage**.
+👉 You should use this API for your own applications or systems, this API is **not intended for public usage** and it doesn't  rate limit.

 ## Key

-API v1 works with a single API key that you can set at the [Dashboard panel](https://v4-admin.chevereto.com/dashboard/api.html).
+API V1 works with a single API key that you can set at the [Dashboard panel](https://v4-admin.chevereto.com/dashboard/api.html).

 ## Call

 ### Request method

-API v1 calls can be done using the POST or GET request methods but since GET request are limited by the maximum allowed length of an URL you should prefer the POST request method.
+API V1 calls can be done using the POST or GET request methods but since GET request are limited by the maximum allowed length of an URL you should prefer the POST request method.

 ### Request URL